 Diagnosed with Lupus and hypo-thyroidism in 2012 after 18 months of getting the run-around from the medical system, I've gone from hopeless and frustrated to empowered and in-charge of my own well being.

 So first, a little background:

-I was put on Gabapentin, and then later, Lyrica for the nerve pain.
+I was put on Gabapentin, and then later, Lyrica for nerve pain.
+I was on round after round of antibiotics for this, that and the other.
+I also had frequent, random, miscellaneous infections.
 After my Lupus diagnosis, I was taking a handful of pills daily: nerve blockers, a thyroid regulator, an anti-depressant, and an immune system depressant called Plaquenuil.
 These medications have disturbing side effects, many of which I was faced with over the years.